epinio/docs/docs/references/customization/staging-scripts.md

 priority.

-This mechanism allows the sharing of script and image data between specifications differing only in the user/group required to run the `build` script.
+This mechanism allows the sharing of script and image data between specifications differing only in the user/group/environment required to run the `build` script.

 :::info
 User and group IDs, and general support for multiple staging scripts, was added because the Bionic and Jammy-based builders use different numeric ids for their `cnb` user.

+Env was added as the different builders may require different values for the `CNB_PLATFORM_API` environment variable.
 :::

 ### Staging script API, Download